 A student is also ineligible if she inadvertently exceeded annual or aggregate loan limits.
-She can regain eligibility by repaying the extra amount borrowed or making arrangements, satisfactory to the loan holder, to repay it.
-See Volume 5.
+When this occurs, you must identify the loan(s) that resulted in the overborrowing and discuss the overborrowing with the student.
+The student can regain eligibility by repaying the extra amount borrowed or making arrangements, satisfactory to the loan holder, to repay it.
+See Dear Colleague Letter GEN-13-02 and Volume 4 of the FSA Handbook for more details.

-A student who has been convicted of, or has pled no contest or guilty to, a crime involving fraud in obtaining Title IV aid must have completely repaid the fraudulently obtained funds to the Department or the loan holder before regaining aid eligibility.
-Any Perkins, FFEL, or Direct loan so obtained is not eligible for rehabilitation.
-You can handle this requirement as you would a judgment lien below: you don't need to collect certification from each student but can deal with the situation when you become aware of it.
+A student who has been convicted of, or has pled no contest or guilty to, a crime involving fraud in obtaining FSA funds must have completely repaid the fraudulently obtained funds to the Department or the loan holder before regaining aid eligibility.
+Any Perkins or Direct Loan so obtained is not eligible for rehabilitation.
+You can handle this requirement as you would a judgment lien: you don't need to collect certification from each student but can deal with the situation when you become aware of it.

 Finally, a student is ineligible if his property is subject to a judgment lien for a debt owed to the United States, and a parent can't receive a PLUS loan if either the student or parent is subject to such a lien.
-For example, if the Internal Revenue Service (IRS) had placed a lien on a student's property for failure to pay a federal tax debt or make satisfactory arrangements for repayment, the student would be ineligible for federal student aid.
+For example, if the Internal Revenue Service (IRS) has placed a lien on a student's property for failure to pay a federal tax debt or make satisfactory arrangements for repayment, the student would be ineligible for federal student aid.